Skip to main content

 4.3 Tier three

 Tier three training is aimed at staff who will be carrying out the ReSPECT conversation and completing the form, for example, doctors, consultants, advanced clinicians (an advanced clinician is a suitably qualified clinician with the skills and ability to assess, diagnose and treat).
-It is the responsibility of each organisation to identify who is deemed appropriate to carry out the ReSPECT process.
+It is the responsibility of each organisation to identify who is deemed appropriate to carry out the ReSPECT process and complete the forms.

 Further information and useful resources on ReSPECT can be found here, ReSPECT for healthcare professionals, Resuscitation Council UK (opens in new window).